linnykoleh/Spring/Notes.md

 #### Lazy and eager beans

-- **Singleton** Spring beans in an application context are `eagerly` initialized by default, as the application context is created.
+- **Singleton** scoped beans in an application context are `eagerly` initialized by default, as the application context is created.
-- **Prototype** scoped bean is typically created `lazily` when requested.
+- **Prototype** scoped bean are typically created `lazily` when requested.
     - An exception is when a prototype scoped bean is a dependency of a singleton scoped bean, in which case the prototype scoped bean will be `eagerly` initialized.